 Sleep and rest procedures.

-How we manage sleep across the four rooms, from babies in cots through to quiet rest for school-age children.
+How we manage sleep across the 4 rooms, from babies in cots through to quiet rest for school-age children.

 Children sleep when they need to sleep, in a way that's safe and consistent with what their family does at home.
 This is a long day care, not a sleep training programme.
 Our job is to help them rest, not to enforce a single timetable.